kiboschool/course-web-application-development/src/lessons/asking-for-help.md

 ## Discord channel

-The first place to go is always the **#help-wad** channel.
+The first place to go is always the **#help-wd** channel.
 Share your question there so that your instructor and your peers can help you as soon they can.

 <!-- add image -->